 Install the gas pipe using pipe joint compound approved for fuel gas on all threaded connections.
 Keep the pipe joint compound from getting inside the gas line or gas control valve.
 If you're using a flexible gas line connector, follow the installation instructions for the flexible connector (most don’t need pipe joint compound).
 Reconnect the gas line union.

 To check for gas leaks, use children’s soap bubbles or hand-dishwashing soap (mix one part soap to 15 parts water) or a commercial gas leak detection solution.
 Don't use an open flame to check for gas leaks.

 Turn the gas supply valve on.
 Brush soap solution on all gas line connections and look for bubbles.
 Use plenty of soap solution.
 Gas is under low pressure, and it may take some time for bubbles to appear.
 If you see any bubbles, correct the leak and retest.

-The installation instructions have a handy checklist.
-Review each item on the checklist, and make corrections or repairs as necessary.
+Review the checklist that came with the installation instructions, and make corrections or repairs as necessary.
 It’s important that every step has been successfully completed before lighting the pilot.

 Follow the lighting instructions on the water heater’s label.
 Because the water heater is new and there's air in the gas line, it may take several attempts to light the pilot.

 Your new water heater is more energy-efficient than older models and has a smaller pilot light, which can sometimes be hard to see.
 You may have to darken the room and look carefully through the sight glass in order to see the pilot light.

 Adjust the temperature to 120°F. Higher temperatures increase the risk of scalding.
 See the installation instructions and the water heater’s labels for important safety information about scalding.